Riviss/rrelocation/README.md

 # rrelocation

-This repository contains scripts for cross‑correlating seismic waveforms and performing relative relocation using the GrowClust3D software.
-The code was adapted for internal use and expects data in specific directory structures.
+This repository contains scripts for cross‑correlating seismic waveforms and performing relative relocation using the `GrowClust3D.jl` package.
+The code was adapted for internal use and expects data in specific directory structures. `GrowClust3D.jl` is the Julia implementation of the original GrowClust algorithm.

 ## Repository Layout